Chattanooga, Tennessee Therapists

 We may receive fees from the providers listed below.
 See our full disclaimer.

 Mental Health Resources in Chattanooga, Tennessee

-As the fourth-largest city in the state of Tennessee, Chattanooga serves as an important transit hub and is often referred to “The Gateway to the South.”
-The city is located within about an hour-and-a-half drive of the Knoxville and Nashville as well as Atlanta and Birmingham in neighboring states.
-Chattanooga has an estimated population of 179,139 as of 2017 and continues to grow as a result of its diversified economy which is a sustained by a combination of thriving manufacturing and services industries.
+As the fourth-largest city in the state of Tennessee, Chattanooga serves as an important transit hub and is often referred to as “The Gateway to the South.”
+The city is located within about an hour-and-a-half drive of Knoxville and Nashville as well as Atlanta and Birmingham in neighboring states.
+Chattanooga has an estimated population of 179,139 as of 2017 and continues to grow as a result of its diversified economy which is sustained by a combination of thriving manufacturing and services industries.
 The city is becoming well-known as a desirable place to live with its redevelopment and some of the most affordable housing in the nation.
 Along with overall improvements to the city, Chattanooga has work to do with addressing the mental health needs of its residents.
-In Hamilton County where Chattanooga is located, 19 percent of adults reported that a healthcare provider has previously told them they had a depressive disorder.
+In Hamilton County where Chattanooga is located, 19% of adults reported that a healthcare provider has previously told them they had a depressive disorder.

 A Growing Trend

 Deciding that you need to make a change and seek out additional support is a big step to make, but you don’t have to do it alone.
-When you are ready to find the right therapist in the Chattanooga area we can help to make the search as easy as possible.
+When you are ready to find the right therapist in the Chattanooga area we can help to search as easily as possible.
 This starts with evaluating what your unique requirements are.
 Everyone’s situation is different, and therapy is not a one-size-fits-all exercise.

 Where to Start